pallets/quart/README.rst

 <https://docs.python.org/3/library/asyncio.html>`_ in a Flask app.
 See the `docs <https://pgjones.gitlab.io/quart/>`_.

-Quart serves respondes to and serves requests send via HTTP/1.1 or HTTP/2.
+Quart accepts requests and serves responses via HTTP/1.1 or HTTP/2.
 The HTTP/2 support includes the ability to server push.